 Paper: “‘How History is Made’: A Public History Class Gains Real-World Experience in Highlighting an Overlooked History,” and chair, “A New Generation of Public History Projects: Lessons From the Field,” Missouri Conference on History, Jefferson City, Missouri

-Fall 2022: Western Civilization II (online), Camden County Community College
+Fall 2022: World Civilization II (online), Camden County Community College

 Spring 2022: Graduate Mentee, Community College Teaching Fellowship, Camden County Community College